Sermon: Race, Gender, and Sexuality In the Beginning

 Second, also in verse 26, God says “let us make man in our image, after our likeness.”
 This is the doctrine of the imago Dei.
 Every person, male or female, young or old, rich or poor, healthy or sick, Black, White, Hispanic or Asian, bears God’s image.

 Being made “in God’s image” doesn’t mean that God is like us physically, that he has two arms and two legs or that he gets hungry.
-Rather, it means that human beings are “like God” in the sense that we share in some of his attributes in the ways that other creatures do not.
+Rather, it means that human beings are “like God” in the sense that we share in some of his attributes in a way that other creatures do not.
 Humans are rational.
 Humans are relational.
 Humans are creative.
 Humans can speak.
-Humans can make choices.
+Humans can make moral choices.

 Think about how this doctrine should change your posture toward other people.